shl198/Projects/README.md

-Pipeline_Project
+Project
 ================

-Scripts for all kinds of pipeline mainly for CHO
+Scripts for all projects and some pipeline mainly for CHO

 Modules:
 --------